innot/AdvPiStepper/docs/source/features.rst

 ....

 AdvPiStepper is suitable for

 * Python projects that need to accuratly control a single stepper motor at reasonable speeds.
-* Stepper Motor experiments
+* Stepper motor experiments and prototyping.

 It is not suitable for

 * multi-axis stepper motor projects
 * high speeds (> 1500 steps per second)